 What Happens Now

 The draft recommendations for the Infection Control for Healthcare Personnel Guideline that were approved during the November 14 and 15 meeting will be sent back to CDC for review.
 If accepted by CDC without further questions or need for clarification, the draft guideline will be published in the Federal Register for public comment.
 At this point, any member of the public, including LeadingAge members, will have the opportunity to submit written comment on the guideline.
 LeadingAge will watch for and notify members when this opportunity becomes available.
+It is important to note, however, that these draft recommendations have been neither finalized nor implemented.
+Nursing homes and other healthcare settings must continue to adhere to current CDC recommendations for work restriction that include restricting healthcare personnel with confirmed or suspected illness for at least 7-10 days.

 The responses to the questions posed by CDC related to Isolation Precautions that were approved during the November 14 and 15 meeting will be returned to CDC and will provide a framework for the Isolation Precautions Guideline Workgroup to make updates to the 2023 draft guideline.
 The updated draft will be presented at a future HICPAC meeting for discussion and potential approval.